stevelorenz/build-vnf/README.md

       - Implementation pitfalls and limitations: Check the BPF documentation provided by the Cilium.

       - For OpenStack Pike, the maximum number of queues in the VM interface has to be set to the same value as the number of vCPUs in the guest (use virtio-net driver).
-Since XDP requires an addtional TX queue per core which is not visible to the networking stack.
+Since XDP requires an additional TX queue per core which is not visible to the networking stack.
 Therefore, currently XDP can not be deployed in VMs on OpenStack directly.